 Optional, But Better Safe Than Sorry

-To reduce the risk of identity theft as much as possible you'll want to shred anything that would give a thief more information about you than the average person would be able to find.
-This includes things like resumes, transcripts, anything that shows employment history, and so on.
-If your address and phone number are publically listed you don't really need to bother shredding documents with that information, but it couldn't hurt either.
+To reduce the risk of identity theft you'll want to shred anything that would give a thief more information about you than the average person would be able to find.
+This includes resumes, transcripts, anything that shows employment history, and so on.
+If your address and phone number are publicly listed you don't absolutely need to shred documents with that information, but it couldn't hurt either.
 Documents that block out all but the last four digits of your credit card number technically don't provide enough information to be harmful, but again it wouldn't hurt to shred them anyway.

 Even More Shredding Information

-If you've made it this far then you weren't satisfied with our cliff notes on how to choose a shredder, and want to really dive into the minutiae.
-In this section we go more in depth about security, shredding capacity, when to use a shredding service, and a few other shredding related considerations.
+In this section we go more in depth about security, shredding capacity, when to use a shredding service and a few more considerations.

 Cross-Cut Security Tips

-As we've mentioned before, cross-cut offers plenty of security for most people, but does have a couple of minor shortcomings.
-In our testing we found that these shortcomings could be circumvented with a just a little bit of forethought, so don't throw away your cross-cut companion just yet.
+Cross-cut offers plenty of security for most people, but does have a couple of minor shortcomings that can be circumvented with forethought.

 The first shortcoming of cross-cut technology is its inability to completely obliterate credit cards.
-Our testers were able to separate the distinctively shiny bits of credit card from a bin full of paper shreds, and the cross-cut credit card shreds were just large enough to make the piecing back together fairly easy.
+Our testers were able to separate the distinctively shiny bits of credit card from a bin full of paper shreds, and the cross-cut credit card shreds were just large enough to make piecing them back together fairly easy.
 There are a couple of ways around this.
-First, if you only shred a credit card or two a year, you could cut it up with a pair of scissors, making sure the areas with numbers, names, and expiration dates are cut into particularly small pieces.
-Second, you could just cut your credit card in half and shred each half on different occasions.
-If you time it so that one half ends up being picked up by the trash collector one week, and the other half goes out the next week, there is almost no chance one person could end up with all of your credit card shards.
+You can use a pair of scissors, making sure the areas with numbers, names, and expiration dates are cut into small pieces.
+Or, cut your credit card in half and shred each half on a different occasion.
+If one half ends up in the trash one week, and the other half goes out the next week, there is almost no chance a person could wind up with all your credit card shards.

-The second, and perhaps more important, shortcoming of cross-cut models is that the 1.5 inch long and 1/8 of an inch wide shreds produced are just large enough to retain legible, important information on them.
-You would have to have the luck of John McClane to have your credit card number show up legibly on a paper shred, and then have a thief find that one shred, but it is possible.
-We shredded a page of fake social security numbers and did find a few shreds with a full number wholly intact.
-The chances of this occurring, however, can be all but eliminated with correct orientation.
+The second, and perhaps more important, shortcoming of cross-cut models is that the 1.5 inch long and 1/8 of an inch wide shreds produced are just large enough to retain legible, with important information on them.
+It's highly unlikely to have your complete credit card number show up legibly on a paper shred, and then have a thief find that one shred, but it is possible.
+As a test we shredded a page of fake social security numbers and did indeed find a few shreds with a full number wholly intact.
+The chances of this happening to you can be all but eliminated with correct orientation.
 Cross-cut models produce long, skinny shreds that run vertically.
-If text on the shredded pages runs perpendicularly to these shred it is almost impossible for useful information to end up on one shred, as it's just not wide enough to accommodate that much text.
+If text on the shredded pages runs perpendicular to the shred it is almost impossible for useful information to end up on one shred.
 All of the models we tested accept paper in a portrait orientation.
-Therefore, any page oriented in portrait will have text that runs perpendicularly to the paper shreds, and thus will be very unlikely to produce any little fortune cookie shreds with important information contained on them.
 What you have to watch out for is pages oriented in landscape.
 Text on these pages, if fed into the shredder normally, will run parallel to the shreds, and can result in something like the photo below.
-The way around this is to fold landscape pages in half, and feed them through the shredder so that the text is running perpendicularly.
-We did this with our fake social security number page, and didn't find any usable shreds.
+The way around this is to fold landscape pages in half and then feed them through the shredder.
+We did this with our fake social security number page and didn't find any usable shreds.

 Micro-Cut Security Tips

-Micro-Cut is superior to Cross-Cut in that we really can't offer any tips to increase its security.
-We would feel comfortable throwing credit cards, bank statements, and pay stubs through a micro-cut model with reckless abandon and calling it good.
-If you want to be able to just shred without a care, then micro-cut is for you.
+Micro-Cut is superior to Cross-Cut so we really can't offer any tips to increase its security.
+We would feel comfortable throwing credit cards, bank statements and pay stubs through a micro-cut model with reckless abandon and calling it good.

 Exceeding the Maximum Capacity can Compromise Security

-In our testing we found that most models will pass stacks of paper much larger than their advertised maximum capacity through the shredding slot without jamming.
+Most models will pass stacks of paper much thicker than their advertised maximum capacity through the shredding slot without jamming.
 However, these stacks often do not completely shred.
-Instead they turn into shredded paper waffles that require just a little flattening and peeling to reveal large amounts of completely legible information.
+Instead, they turn the material into shredded paper waffles that require just a little flattening and peeling to reveal large amounts of completely legible information.
 These waffles can easily get mixed in with the other paper shreds and be unknowingly dumped into the trash.
-The moral of the story is to not exceed your shredder's advertised maximum capacity, even if it seems like it can handle it.
+Consequently, do not exceed your shredder's advertised maximum capacity, even if it seems like it can handle it.

 A Note on Shredding CDs

-Many modern shredders can accept data CDs, which is quite useful for those that use this type of data storage.
+Many modern shredders can accept data CDs, which is quite useful for those people who use this type of data storage.
 Most models run CDs through their standard shredding apparatus, meaning cross-cut models produce rectangular CD shreds and micro-cut models make shiny CD confetti.
 Some models have a dedicated slot and blades that cut the CD into three large pieces, such as the Bonsaii DocShred C156-C Micro-Cut.
-Cutting a CD any number of times makes it impossible to read in a drive, which is plenty good enough for 99.9% of people.
-However, the only data that is technically destroyed when you cut a CD is the data that was physically stored along the area that was cut.
-Data stored on the remainder of the CD can be reconstructed through the use of a microscope and some sweat equity.
-Here again, if you work with very sensitive information that is stored on CDs and is valuable enough to warrant hours spent staring down a microscope to retrieve, you will be better served with a cross or micro cut model, rather than one that only shreds CDs into a few pieces.
+Cutting a CD in this way makes it impossible to read in a drive, which is plenty good enough for 99.9% of the time.
+However, the only data that is technically destroyed when you cut a CD that way is the data that was physically stored along the area that was cut.
+Data stored on the remainder of the CD can be reconstructed with a microscope and some sweat equity by a person who knows how to do it.
+If you work with very sensitive information that is stored on CDs and is valuable enough to warrant the time and effort to retrieve it, you will be better served with a cross or micro cut model, rather than one that only shreds CDs into a few pieces.

 Bin Styles and Full Indicators